So, you are trying to build a career as a freelance makeup artist. Right? That’s why you are here. Let me help you with this step-by-step guide.

 In today’s social networking world, there are millions of ways in which you might feel underconfident in your skills and methods, by looking at other beauty videos or assessing your own skillset.
 Do not let that happen!

 Being confident is a must while you’re out there to gain your customers’ trust and sell your business.
 Just be aware with what you have, where you stand and stay true to yourself.

 Wear Your Worth.

 Makeup is all about looking beautiful for events, photos, makeovers, whatever the case may be – therefore it only makes sense that you yourself need to look poised, pretty and put-together.

-Because if you walk into the mall or shops or salon portraying a well-groomed, aesthetically pleasing professional you will impress nearly everyone you come in contact with, this includes potential clients or promoters.
+Because if you walk into the mall or shops or salon portraying a well-groomed, aesthetically pleasing professional you will impress nearly everyone you come into contact with, this includes potential clients and promoters.

 You are your best (and cheapest) advertisement – wear it well.

 Business cards may seem old hat but they are still very much necessary for any entrepreneur who wants to grow their business.
 Makeup artists are no exception to the rule.